tomterl/metalsmith-convert/README.md

   - `%e` the extension of the target format, including the dot
   - `%x` the width of the resulting image
   - `%y` the height if the resulting image
+- `renameSourceFormat`: the name-format to rename the source files in the result/build to.
+Accepts the same place-holders as `nameFormat`.

 The plugin also forwards certain options directly to imagemagick-native, these options are `density`, `blur`, `rotate`, `flip`, `strip`, `gravity` and `quality`.
 See [imagemagick-native docs](https://github.com/mash/node-imagemagick-native#convertoptions-callback) for more info.

-It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes for different thumbnail sizes:
+- It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes for different thumbnail sizes:
 ```json
 {
   "plugins": {